-WATER-ENJOYMENT USE: A recreational use or other use that facilitates public access to the shoreline as a primary characteristic of the use; or a use that provides for recreational use or aesthetic enjoyment of the shoreline for a substantial number of people as a general characteristic of the use and which through location, design, and operation ensures the public's ability to enjoy the physical and aesthetic qualities of the shoreline.
-In order to qualify as a water-enjoyment use, the use must be open to the general public and the shoreline-oriented space within the project must be devoted to the specific aspects of the use that fosters shoreline enjoyment.

-WATER-RELATED USE: A use or portion of a use which is not intrinsically dependent on a waterfront location but whose economic viability is dependent upon a waterfront location because:

-- 1. The use has a functional requirement for a waterfront location such as the arrival or shipment of materials by water or the need for large quantities of water; or - 2.
-The use provides a necessary service supportive of the water-dependent uses and the proximity of the use to its customers makes its services less expensive and/or more convenient.
+- people as a general characteristic of the use and which through location, design, and operation ensures the public's ability to enjoy the physical and aesthetic qualities of the shoreline.
+In order to qualify as a water-enjoyment use, the use must be open to the general public and the shoreline-oriented space within the project must be devoted to the specific aspects of the use that fosters shoreline enjoyment. - c.
+WATER-RELATED USE: A use or portion of a use which is not intrinsically dependent on a waterfront location but whose economic viability is dependent upon a waterfront location because: - 1.
+The use has a functional requirement for a waterfront location such as the arrival or shipment of materials by water or the need for large quantities of water; or - 2.
+The use provides a necessary service supportive of the water-dependent uses and the proximity of the use to its customers makes its services less expensive and/or more convenient. - 4.
 WETLAND(S): Areas inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs and similar areas.
 Wetlands do not include those artificial wetlands intentionally created from non-wetland sites, including, but not limited to, irrigation and drainage ditches, grass-lined swales[†], canals, detention facilities, wastewater treatment facilities, farm ponds, and landscape amenities, or those wetlands created after July 1, 1990, that were unintentionally created as a result of the construction of a road, street, or highway.
-Wetlands may include those artificial wetlands intentionally created from nonwetland areas to mitigate the conversion of wetlands.

-WETLAND RATINGS: The classification system used in this SMP is located at Washington State Wetland Rating System for Western Washington - 2014 Update, Department of Ecology, Publication #14-06-029, October 2014, or as revised
+Wetlands may include those artificial wetlands intentionally created from nonwetland areas to mitigate the conversion of wetlands. - 5.
+WETLAND RATINGS: The classification system used in this SMP is located at Washington State Wetland Rating System for Western Washington 2014 Update, Department of Ecology, Publication #14-06-029, October 2014, or as revised